 - Drew Barrymore

 I hope you enjoyed this analysis of the ISFP personality type.
+What are your experiences in dealing with people of this character type?

 Find out more about the other personality types: 16 Personalities of the Myers-Briggs Type Indicator.